-All retrieved records were independently screened according to the eligibility criteria.
-Title and abstract screening were performed first, followed by full-text.
-Please see Appendix 14: PRISMA Flow Diagram for Patients/Persons and Families Literature Review.
-The Former Project Lead of the Leading Change Toolkit™ performed 10 per cent of the title and abstract screening and full-text screening, using the same criteria.
-Both reviewers met to resolve any discrepancies after the title and abstract screening and again after the full-text screening.
-A data extraction table was used to summarize the pertinent information from the included records.
-The information collected included: author, publication date, location, study design, purpose, target population, description of the engagement tool/strategy/approach, and description of the implementation of best practice.
+All records retrieved in this search were independently screened according to the eligibility criteria.
+Title and abstract screening were performed first, followed by full-text: see Appendix 14: PRISMA Flow Diagram for Patients/Persons and Families Literature Review for more information.
+The former project lead of the Leading Change Toolkit™ performed 10 per cent of the title and abstract screening and full-text screening, using the same criteria.
+The reviewers met to resolve any discrepancies after the title and abstract screening and again after the full-text screening.
+Relevant information from the included records was summarized using a data extraction table.
+This information included: author, publication date, location, study design, purpose, target population, description of the engagement tool, strategy or approach, and description of the implementation of best practice.
 All data extraction was done independently and examined by a second reviewer.
 Examples and types of engagement were categorized across a continuum of engagement, adapted from the patient and family engagement framework developed by the American Institutes for Research (2019).

-An impact survey of the Leading Change Toolkit™ was developed by members of the Leading Change Toolkit™ Development Team with input by the co-chairs and members of the team from the co-sponsor Healthcare Excellence Canada.
-Using a pragmatic approach, the impact survey assesses the users’ experience of the online resource and the outcomes that have been achieved as a result of its implementation.
+They tested navigation and usability of online sections of the Leading Change Toolkit™, and were asked to fill out a survey on the ease of use, ease of understanding, the flow of navigation, and appearance of the toolkit.
+This impact survey was created by members of the development team, with input from the co-chairs and members of the co-sponsor team from Healthcare Excellence Canada.
+The survey used a pragmatic approach to assess users’ experience of the online resource and the outcomes that have been achieved as a result of its implementation.

 Phase 1: Systems analysis

 The Leading Change Toolkit™ team met with RNAO’s Information Management and Technology (IM&T) team to gain a deeper understanding of the website functionality, requirements and specifications.
-Both teams reviewed the Leading Change Toolkit™ scope against the website functionality to ensure a seamless end-user experience.
-The IM&T team advised the best way to implement and host the Leading Change Toolkit™ website within the RNAO web infrastructure, and advised on the preferred method to implement the website.
+Both teams reviewed the scope of the toolkit against the website functionality to ensure a seamless end-user experience.
+The IM&T team gave advice on the best ways to implement and host the Leading Change Toolkit™ website within the RNAO main site structure.

 Phase 2: Planning and design

-The Leading Change Toolkit™ Development Team worked with the graphic designers to create a logo, hero images and other graphics, branding, templates, and colours for the website.
-The IM&T team worked with the graphic designers to develop mock-up pages, ensuring the creative concepts and branding were maintained.
-The IM&T team scoped the requirements and components required to develop and display the content and provided the designer with input and feedback for the visual elements required.
+The Leading Change Toolkit™ development team worked with an RNAO graphic designer to create a logo, hero images and other graphics, branding, templates and colours for the website.
+The IM&T team worked with the designer to develop mock-up pages incorporating these creative concepts, scoping the requirements and components required to develop and display the content and providing input and feedback on the visual elements.

 Phase 3: Development and upload of content

-The IM&T team integrated the design provided by the designer to ensure fit with the current RNAO web infrastructure, developed elements and components to allow the easy navigation and display of the content as per the design creation of the navigation structure; developed, integrated and modified modules to enhance website functionality; and provided demos and training to web editor and toolkit developers.
-Once the content was finalized by the expert panel and the RNAO Leading Change Toolkit™ Development Team, it was shared with the web editor for upload.
-The web editor worked closely with the IM&T team and the graphic designers to ensure the content was uploaded in a timely manner, and that the site functionality and design were maintained.
-Each page was uploaded, reviewed, and approved by the Leading Change Toolkit™ Development Team and the IM&T team.
+The IM&T team integrated the toolkit design to ensure fit with the current RNAO web infrastructure.
+They also developed elements and components to allow the easy navigation and display of the content, developed, integrated and modified modules to enhance website functionality, and provided demos and training to web editor and toolkit developers.
+Once the Leading Change Toolkit™ development team and expert panel finalized content, it was shared with the web editor for upload.
+The web editor worked closely with the IM&T team and the graphic designers to ensure that the site functionality and design were maintained.
+Each page was uploaded, reviewed and approved by the development team and the IM&T team.

 Phase 4: Integrating feedback from user testing